eviltwo/InstantiateComponents/README.md

 ```

 # Features
-- Configurable range, density, spacing, and offset
+- Configurable size, density, spacing, and offset.
-- Can fit to terrain
+- Can fit to terrain.
-- Operates in both editor and runtime
+- Operates in both editor and runtime.
-- Generated instances are hidden in the hierarchy (same behavior as SplineInstantiate)
+- Generated instances are hidden in the hierarchy. (same behavior as SplineInstantiate)